Hardware at Cloudflare (Ep3)

 So 33% You know, power related and 30% network failures, which also can be power or single point of failure related.

-And so I just, I included that in there for reference to on distress, the importance of the topic.
+And so I just I included that in there for reference to on distress, the importance of the topic.

-Yeah, yeah, for sure.
 And when we talk about outage, at least for us in hardware outages is a power outage.

 Yeah, there could be many kind of outage like the ones we had last week.

-But for us, it's, it's one of those things where for us, it's really important.
+But for us, it's it's one of those things where for us, it's really important.

-You know, there's, there's no conflict about hardware and there is no conflict about power.
+So like I mentioned, like, in the very beginning, you know, there's, there's no conflict about hardware and there is no conflict about power.

-They have to trust that our machines are on Essentially, like, you know, it cannot be part of our root cause to say, what's the outage here because there's different layers of where the object should be.
+Essentially, like, you know, it cannot be part of our root cause to say what's the outage here, because there's different layers of where the outage could be.

-And for us, you know, we're basically like a very, very low level, right, not just doing the physical level, but those physical things just don't even do anything about any kind of power so Like we try to not be, you know, part of that cause, you know, I've had some war stories where I've accidentally shut off a whole rack before And, you know, it's just not something that we want to make a thing really it's supposed to be an assumption that we have a power taken care of the Iraq design are, you know, in such a way that we don't go overboard either.
+So, like, we try to not be, you know, part of that cause, you know, I've had some war stories where I've accidentally shut off a whole rack before And, you know, it's just not something that we want to make a thing, really.

-So yeah, we, we can almost wrap it up here.
 So there's a couple of questions that we can go through here.

-I think I said 42 inches.
-I think they range typically between 700 some odd millimeters up to 1200 millimeters.
+I think they range typically between 700 and some odd millimeters up to 1200 millimeters.

 So when we looked at the previous generation systems that we used a lot of 1080 to 1200 millimeter racks.